Electricity markets explained

 Our Market Services team supports the wider electricity industry, leading on the procurement and financial settlement of the balancing services we use in the Electricity National Control Centre (ENCC).

-This team is responsible for the NESO’s code secretariat function, administering the Connection and Use of System Code (CUSC), Grid Code, System Operator Transmission Owner Code (STC) and Security and Quality of Standard Supply (SQSS).
+This team is responsible for NESO’s code secretariat function, administering the Connection and Use of System Code (CUSC), Grid Code, System Operator Transmission Owner Code (STC) and Security and Quality of Standard Supply (SQSS).
 They also run our Charging Futures Forum.

 Additionally, our Market Services team undertakes tariff setting activity and recovers network charges – including TNUoS, BSUoS, AAHEDC and Connections Charges – on behalf of industry.